darksh3llRU/dark-doh/README.md

 - Run example: dark-doh.exe file1 download google yourdomain.com

-- The supporting python scripts to be added soon.
+- The supporting python script added.

 No src for a moment, maybe will be added later.
 Packed by UPX.